Group Size:Just me!

 Tools:Pencil and Paper

-Many college students enjoy exercising by participating in an organized sport but current solutions create a sense rigidness and longterm commitment that does not fit within a student’s irregular schedule.
-In addition to this, intermural games do not consider the skill level of all players which makes it difficult for students to enjoy playing and exercising when the skill level of the players and the competing team is widely different.
+Today, many college students exercise by participating in an organized sport.
+This creates a sense rigidness and longterm commitment that does not fit within a student’s irregular schedule.
+In addition to this, intermural games do not consider the skill level of all players which makes it difficult for students to enjoy playing with similarly skilled people.

 - Doesn't have much time but his favorite form of exercise is playing basketball and soccer